English Language Programs, INTO UAB

 • Develop and deliver oral presentations

-INTO UAB’s Undergraduate Pathway program combines intensive language study, academic skills development and academic coursework in a program designed to move students successfully through the first year of their four-year degree program of study in the US.
+INTO UAB’s Undergraduate and Graduate Pathway programs combine intensive language study, academic skills development, and academic coursework in a program designed to move students successfully through the first year of their four-year degree program of study in the US.

 The Undergraduate Pathway program is for students who: